 Address: in front of the Trier Cathedral in downtown Trier

-Compared to other German Christmas markets, Trier’s is the new kid on the block – but it is fast becoming one of the most popular in the country.
-At just over 40 years old it’s set against the backdrop of the Trier Cathedral in downtown Trier.
+Compared to other Christmas markets in Germany, Trier’s is the new kid on the block – but it is fast becoming one of the most popular in the country.
+At just over 40 years old, it’s set against the backdrop of the Trier Cathedral in downtown Trier.
 This Christmas market features 95 market stalls, with vendors selling a wide array of food, treats, gifts, wine, coffee, and more.

 Known for its delicious hot mulled wine, the Trier Christmas market draws visitors from all over the world to experience one of the best Xmas markets in Europe.
 Watch traditional live puppet shows and musical performances while immersing yourself in the unique German culture.

-Browse the stalls and buy authentic, handmade Christmas decorations so your family and friends can get a taste of the holiday season in Germany.
-If you’re lucky, the entire city will feel like a winter wonderland with seasonal snow, chilly temperatures, and fairy lights lit up all over the city.
+Browse the stalls and buy authentic, handmade Christmas decorations so your family and friends can taste the holiday season in Germany.
+If you’re lucky, the entire city will feel like a winter wonderland with seasonal snow, chilly temperatures, and fairy lights all over the city.

 The Trier Christmas market is open from November through December.
 If you have time to spare in the city, don’t miss the fun adventures around town.
-Visit historical sites around Trier to get a solid understanding of the city’s culture and traditions with a guided city tour.
+Visit historical sites around Trier to understand the city’s culture and traditions with a guided city tour.
 Try your hand at mixology with a private cocktail lesson.
 For a city-style hotel stay, try the Schroeder’s Hotel in Trier, less than half a mile from the city center.

 7. Strasbourg, France